Skip to main content

 The groundwater standards for tertiary butyl alcohol were adopted in Cycle 1 (1985).

-Tertiary butyl alcohol is a man-made chemical that is added to gasoline to make it burn more efficiently.
-Animal studies have shown that long-term exposure to high levels of tertiary butyl alcohol damages the kidneys and thyroid and delayed development.
+Tertiary butyl alcohol is added to gasoline to make it burn more efficiently.
+Studies have shown that exposure to high levels of tertiary butyl alcohol can affect the kidneys and thyroid and delay development.

 1,1,1,2-Tetrachloroethane